oss-review-toolkit/ort/website/docs/tools/scanner.md

 This tool wraps underlying license / copyright scanners with a common API so all supported scanners can be used in the same way to easily run them and compare their results.
 If passed an ORT result file with an analyzer result (`-i`), the *scanner* will automatically download the sources of the dependencies via the *downloader* and scan them afterward.

-We recommend to use ORT with any of the following scanners as their integrations have been thoroughly tested (in alphabetical order):
+We recommend using ORT with any of the following scanners as their integrations have been thoroughly tested (in alphabetical order):

 * [FossID](https://fossid.com/) (snippet scanner, commercial)
 * [ScanCode](https://github.com/nexB/scancode-toolkit)